 2. Create several little kingdoms in your home

 The more cats you have the more space you have to provide for them.
 ‘Territory’ is our operative word here in the Chirpies household.
 We are lucky that we have a large backyard to accommodate a decent sized catio and building it was one of the best things we could have done for our cats.
 We have definitely noticed a more confident and happy cat in George, our cat who was easily intimidated by the more dominant cats.
 But any space, no matter how tiny can accommodate smaller versions of these multiple kingdoms that they can each own or timeshare throughout the day.
-These “kingdoms” or micro territories could be a cat tree in one corner by the window, perhaps a smaller one in the kitchen, maybe a few climbing shelves near the bookcase, a little getaway cat cave in the corner, a cat hammock on the landing or one under the coffee table.
+These “kingdoms” or micro territories could be a cat tree in one corner by the window, perhaps a smaller cat bar stool in the kitchen, maybe a few climbing shelves near the bookcase, a little getaway cat cave in the corner, a cat hammock on the landing or one under the coffee table.

 Every bit of space in your home, vertical and horizontal, is important to your cats as they relate to their environment first and foremost, to feel a sense of security within their micro territories.
 When you have a multi-cat home your feline family displays almost the full spectrum of cat personalities; from the shy to the dominant, assertive, playful, docile, ground/bush dweller or high flyer.
 When all cats feel comfortable and confident within their environment, and each cat can own some space, the bully cat loses interest in picking on the lower ranking cat.
 His environment enrichment needs are met so no need to pick on Timid Teddy.
 Besides, he cannot guard several kingdoms at the same time!

 3. Interactive toys for their amusement